wp-plugins/interconnect-it-weather-widget/readme.txt

 2. The widget configuration panel.

 == Changelog ==

+= 1.0.2 =
+* The version we should have released to the public first, but David's an idiot who can't keep a track on version numbers...

 = 1.0.1 =
 * Added a range of options, made plugin generic for use on most sites, first public release version.